ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/peer_review.md

 #### Case study - rOpenSci review
 <!-- Replace with example of Peer review? -->

-The following case study discusses a review example from rOpenSci;
+The following discusses a review example from rOpenSci;
 a community led initiative that curates open source, statistical R packages. rOpenSci apply a rigorous peer review process to assure the quality of packages before including them in their collection.
 This peer review process is entirely remote and is performed in the open, via GitHub pull requests.

-In this example, the `fingertipsR` package is reviewed](https://github.com/ropensci/software-review/issues/168) by Public Health England.
+In this example, the [`fingertipsR` package is reviewed](https://github.com/ropensci/software-review/issues/168) [3] by Public Health England.
 The initial comment describes the package that is being submitted and includes a check against a list of minimum requirements.
 The `goodpractice` R package is used to check that good R packaging practices have been followed.
-Continuous integration is commonly used to carry out automated checks on code repositories.
+Continuous integration is commonly used to carry out automated checks on code repositories [4].
 The reports from these checks can save reviewers time, by providing indicators of things like code complexity and test coverage.

 Two external reviewers conduct reviews before the package is accepted - these reviews include checking common aspects of code packages,